-Walled Gardens Supper Club
+Eddie Shepherd’s Walled Gardens Supper Club

 Supper Clubs are where people sit down to eat in the homes of strangers.
 These are also called pop-up restaurants, secret restaurants, or anti-restaurants.
-It’s an alternative dining experience, where you eat restaurant quality food at an affordable price, socialising informally with other diners and the host.
+Consequently, it’s an alternative dining experience, where you eat restaurant quality food at an affordable price, socialising informally with other diners and the host.
 They are usually BYO too, meaning that you bring along your drinks.

 You can find Supper Club events through word-of-mouth or social media.
 Web sites such as Eat My World and Supperclubfangroup also provide listings.
 All you have to do is book a ticket, which usually sell-out quickly.

-Eddie Shepherd is an award-winning modern vegetarian chef, cookbook author, and development chef.
+Eddie Shepherd is an award-winning vegetarian chef, cookbook author, and development chef.
 His Walled Gardens Supper Club is at his home in Manchester.
 The menu is vegetarian and occasionally vegan, with evenings held three or four times per month.
 It’s post-modern dining; being a tasting menu featuring fourteen exquisite micro-courses.
 It’s intellectual, technical and fun with a capital F.

 If you doubt the merits of vegetarian dining, then this experience will convince you.
 Some of the usual prejudices I’ve overheard are: vegetarian food is boring and tasteless (it’s exciting and inspiring); carnivores will miss meat (you won’t notice); vegetarianism is about denial (there’s plenty of hedonism here).
 And perhaps the biggest criticism is that vegetarian food can’t be haute cuisine.
 Well, this food betters many a Michelin-starred joint and at a fraction of the price.
 Just take a look at this short video showing some of the Walled Gardens Supper Club dishes.

 And so to a recent Saturday night where eight lucky diners sat on a square dining table in a strangers’ house.
-Because the dining area is right next to the kitchen, there is plenty of interaction with Eddie and you get to understand how he prepares each course.
+Because the dining area is right next to the kitchen, there is plenty of interaction with Eddie, and you get to understand how he prepares each course.
 Indeed, this is important to him because most restaurant chefs will have little chance to interact with their guests.
 You get to watch him assemble each course with meticulous attention to detail.
 None of the guests would stay strangers for long.

 It’s BYO, so bring wine or beer according to taste.
 Don’t worry about matching drinks to the food given the number of dishes and flavours, just take along something nice.
 Eddie offers a welcoming glass of Prosecco.
 Home-Made cordial of apple, lemon and thyme can be added to it, or it can be drunk through the meal if preferred.